 You CAN be a student researcher!

 The notion of performing research as an undergraduate student can be a bit intimidating.
-But doing research as an undergraduate can help you discover your hidden talents and interests.
+But being part of a research or creative project as an undergraduate can help you discover your hidden talents and interests.
 Research projects can also lead to scholarships and awards.
 Plus, it looks good on a resume or graduate school application.

-UW Bothell is currently accepting Undergraduate Research Awards.
+UW Bothell's Office of Research has merit awards for students participating in undergraduate research.
 These awards allow students to focus more attention and time on their research.
 To learn about applying, click here.

 Here are some tips to help you get started in the world of research.